What not to do after eye dilation

-Your vision will be blurred and more sensitive to blinding light from the dilating eye drops, so driving is one of the things you should avoid.
-Besides putting other drivers and yourself at risk, you can also risk causing permanent damage to your retinas from UV exposure.
+Your vision will be blurred and more sensitive to light from the dilating eye drops, so driving is one of the things you should avoid.

 Eye dilation: What not to do after

-Besides driving, other activities you should avoid having your eyes dilated include:
+Besides avoiding driving, other precautions you should take after having your eyes dilated include:

 Don’t try to read small fonts: After eye dilation, your vision will be blurry.
 While it is possible to read small text in a book or on your phone, the effect to see clearly at this time could cause eye strain, fatigue and headaches.

 |Eye dilation isn't as scary as you think.
 We promise!